 - Resource group level.
 Thresholds adjusted at the resource group level cascade down to all instances for all resources in the resource group (and its subgroups).

 - Instance level.
 Thresholds adjusted at the instance level can be configured to apply to a single instance on a single resource, multiple instances on a single resource, or all instances on a single resource.

 For example, if you want the adjusted thresholds to apply to all relevant resources in your network infrastructure (i.e. every single instance to which the DataSource could possibly be applied), you would adjust the thresholds at the global level—in the DataSource definition itself.
 Global tuning is recommended when a majority of the instances in your infrastructure will benefit from the tuning.
 Alternately, if the adjusted thresholds are only applicable to a single instance of a single resource, you would adjust the thresholds at the instance level.

-Static datapoint thresholds cascade down from the global level.
+Important: Static datapoint thresholds cascade down from the global level.
 However, if alternate threshold configurations are encountered at deeper levels in the Resources tree, those deeper configurations will override those found at a higher level.
-For example, thresholds set at the instance level will override those set at the resource group level, and those set at the group level override those set at the global level.
+For example, thresholds set at the instance level will completely override those set at the resource group and global level, and those set at the group level override those set at the global level.

 Tuning at the Global Level

 Global-level tuning for datapoint thresholds takes place in the DataSource definition.
 The DataSource definition can be accessed by navigating to Settings | DataSources or by clicking the Edit Global Definition hyperlink that is available when viewing DataSource or instance data from the Resources tree.